opencitations/oc_meta/README.md

 ### Prepare the multiprocess

 Before running Meta in multiprocess, it is necessary to prepare the input files.
-In particular, the CSV files must be divided by publisher, and venues loaded on the triplestore, in order not to generate duplicates during the multiprocess.
+In particular, the CSV files must be divided by publisher, while venues and authors having an identifier must be loaded on the triplestore, in order not to generate duplicates during the multiprocess.
 These operations can be done by simply running the following script:

 ```console
     python -m meta.run.prepare_multiprocess -c <PATH>